-Nowadays more than one third of the popularity have access to the internet.
+Nowadays more than one-third of the popularity have access to the internet.
 Large enterprises already use the high-capacity fiber-optic access networks, and small- or medium-sized businesses also want to relieve the bottleneck of the copper-based access network and benefit from the fiber-based access network.
-Nonetheless, costs is one of the factors that small business would take into account.
+Nonetheless, the cost is one of the factors that small business would take into account.
 In fact, the cost of large-scale fiber optic deployments depends on a wide range of factors, including redundancy and survivability need, access to the closest fiber line, labor cost, Aerial vs. Underground, and the fiber maintenance cost.
-The following article concludes several factors that will have great impact on the costs of building a fiber optic network.
+The following article concludes several factors that will have a great impact on the costs of building a fiber optic network.

 Redundancy and Survivability Needed

 In a network designed with redundancy in mind, each portion of the network is constructed as part of a ring and economical construction is possible.
 On the other hand, when redundancy is constructed after the fact, it requires a custom cable pathway, usually doubling (or more) the construction cost.

 Recently nearly 99 percent of the network will need two redundant physical paths from the network to its location, along with an electronic infrastructure to accommodate failure of a fiber route or an electronic component, and backup power of sufficient duration.
 And it also needs to provide a 24-hour network operations center, a fiber repair crew, intrusion detection, and backup management and recovery facilities.

 If network users do not require this level of availability, the network operator should determine their actual current and future requirements, and which subset of survivability and redundancy tools are needed.
 Ideally, any needs for physical redundancy will be included in the initial project design.

 Although the fiber equipment costs have fallen, skilled labor costs have risen.
 So how can operators limit those high labor costs and still deploy a quality fiber network that can handle the bandwidth needs of today’s subscribers?